 All these hydrothermal features are interesting in their own ways.
 As much as I love seeing the wildlife of Yellowstone I enjoy the hydrothermal features nearly as much.

-With a little effort and patients you can easily avoid the crowds at Yellowstone National Park or any other park for that matter.
-Get off the beaten path, look for less famous places in the park, trust me they are just as amazing if not more so than standing with 1000’s of other people watching Old Faithful.
+With a little effort and patients, you can easily avoid the crowds at Yellowstone National Park or any other park for that matter.
+Get off the beaten path, and look for less famous places in the park, trust me they are just as amazing if not more so than standing with thousands of other people watching Old Faithful.

 What interesting places have you been to and can recommend?
 We’re always looking for neat out-of-the-way places to put on our list of must-sees.
 Thank you for reading our article.
 If you have any comments or questions we’d love to hear from you below.